TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       attributes on the underlying function object.

-      User-defined method objects may be created when getting an attribute of a class (perhaps via an instance of that class), if that attribute is a user-defined function object or a class method object.
+      User-defined method objects may be created when getting an attribute of a kundi (perhaps via an instance of that class), if that attribute is a user-defined function object or a kundi method object.

-      When an instance method object is created by retrieving a user-defined function object from a class via one of its instances, its :attr:`__self__` attribute is the instance, and the method object is said to be bound.
+      When an instance method object is created by retrieving a user-defined function object kutoka a kundi via one of its instances, its :attr:`__self__` attribute is the instance, and the method object is said to be bound.
 The new method's :attr:`__func__` attribute is the original function object.

-      When an instance method object is created by retrieving a class method object from a class or instance, its :attr:`__self__` attribute is the class itself, and its :attr:`__func__` attribute is the function object underlying the class method.
+      When an instance method object is created by retrieving a kundi method object kutoka a kundi or instance, its :attr:`__self__` attribute is the kundi itself, and its :attr:`__func__` attribute is the function object underlying the kundi method.

-      When an instance method object is called, the underlying function (:attr:`__func__`) is called, inserting the class instance (:attr:`__self__`) in front of the argument list.
-For instance, when :class:`C` is a class which contains a definition for a function :meth:`f`, and ``x`` is an instance of :class:`C`, calling ``x.f(1)`` is equivalent to calling ``C.f(x, 1)``.
+      When an instance method object is called, the underlying function (:attr:`__func__`) is called, inserting the kundi instance (:attr:`__self__`) in front of the argument list.
+For instance, when :class:`C` is a kundi which contains a definition for a function :meth:`f`, and ``x`` is an instance of :class:`C`, calling ``x.f(1)`` is equivalent to calling ``C.f(x, 1)``.

-      When an instance method object is derived from a class method object, the "class instance" stored in :attr:`__self__` will actually be the class itself, so that calling either ``x.f(1)`` or ``C.f(1)`` is equivalent to calling ``f(C,1)`` where ``f`` is the underlying function.
+      When an instance method object is derived kutoka a kundi method object, the "kundi instance" stored in :attr:`__self__` will actually be the class itself, so that calling either ``x.f(1)`` or ``C.f(1)`` is equivalent to calling ``f(C,1)`` where ``f`` is the underlying function.

-      Note that the transformation from function object to instance method object happens each time the attribute is retrieved from the instance.
+      Note that the transformation kutoka function object to instance method object happens each time the attribute is retrieved kutoka the instance.
 In some cases, a fruitful optimization is to assign the attribute to a local variable and call that local variable.
 Also notice that this transformation only happens for user-defined functions; other callable objects (and all non-callable objects) are retrieved without transformation.
-It is also important to note that user-defined functions which are attributes of a class instance are not converted to bound methods; this *only* happens when the function is an attribute of the class.
+It is also important to note that user-defined functions which are attributes of a kundi instance are not converted to bound methods; this *only* happens when the function is an attribute of the class.